jeffh/Fox/docs/source/generators_reference.rst

 FOXStrictPositiveInteger            NSNumber *       Generates random positive integers (non-zero).
 FOXStrictNegativeInteger            NSNumber *       Generates random negative integers (non-zero).
 FOXChoose                           NSNumber *       Generates random integers between the given range (inclusive).
 FOXFloat                            NSNumber *       Generates random floats.
+Generation is done by producing the dividend and divisor.
+Shrinking is toward zero, but may increase or decrease in value as it shrinks dividend and/or divisor independently.
 FOXReturn                           id               Always returns the given value.
 Does not shrink.
 FOXTuple                            NSArray *        Generates random fixed-sized arrays of generated values.
 Values generated are in the same order as the generators provided.
 FOXTupleOfGenerators                NSArray *        Generates random fixed-sized arrays of generated values.
 Values generated are in the same order as the generators provided.